Tangent categories of algebras over operads: Introduction

-One application of the non-stable comparison theorem is that it allows one to study the tangent categories and Quillen cohomology of enriched categories, and in particular of $\infty$-categories, an application we take up in~\cite{HNP16}.
-In particular, if $\C$ is an $\infty$-category, then we identify $\T_\C\Cat_{\infty}$ with the $\infty$-category of functors $\Tw(\C) \lrar \Spectra$ from the twisted arrow category of $\C$ to spectra.
+One application of the non-stable comparison theorem is that it allows one to study the tangent $\infty$-categories and Quillen cohomology of enriched $\infty$-categories, an application we take up in~\cite{HNP16} (see also Example~\ref{e:enriched-categories-2}).
+In particular, if $\C$ is an $\infty$-category, then we identify $\T_\C\Cat_{\infty}$ with the $\infty$-category of functors $\Tw(\C) \lrar \Spectra$ from the twisted arrow $\infty$-category of $\C$ to spectra.
+Similarly, in~\cite{HNP18} we show that if $\C$ is an $(\infty,2)$-category then $\T_\C\Cat_{(\infty,2)}$ can be identified with the $\infty$-category of functors from a suitable \textbf{twisted $2$-cell $\infty$-category} $\Tw_2(\C)$ of $\C$ to spectra.